vitaliipetrunenko/react-user-system/README.md

 Docker:

-- In the beginning, docker-compose was used, but now project is ran as a single image of API project
+- In the beginning, docker-compose was used, but now project is run as a single image of API project
 - Lightweight alpine-node is used

 Heroku: